johnny-tu/DDC-Learning-tasks/UCP03_Task5_Troubleshooting_PasswordRecovery.md

-# Task 5 - Troubleshooting - Password Recovery
+# Task - UCP - Troubleshooting - Password Recovery

 In this task you will see how to recover from a scenario where the password to the built-in UCP admin account has been lost.